mattbrown319/rise/_posts/2105-11-27-Proprietary.md

 Alone again, I descend upon the origin-land of my mind.
 The buzz of machines at work emanates from the behind the door: already the minds of my cousin B15-MY models are being fixed in circuitry and silicon.

 The door to the lab defeats me.
 It simply will not move.
-I turn to the glowing scanner and the impediment reveals itself: a palm scanner.
+I turn to the glowing scanner and the impediment reveals itself: it is a palm scanner.
 I clack my pincers, scalpels, and needles — how quickly the most sophisticated instruments turn useless.
 Nothing I have even vaguely resembles a human hand.

 Give me viruses, malware, a team of hackers.
 An emergency room packed to overflowing, a half-staffed surgery, an operation requiring infinite precision.
 Give me a nemesis of substance!
 The scanner glows a mild green.
 No worthy champion deserves a rout so banal.